mtx13/MeAndFitbit/README.md

 ## File Descriptions <a name="files"></a>

 There is 1 notebook associated with this project and 1 data file.
-The notebooks is an high-level exploratory analysis of my personal Fitbit data.
+The notebook is an high-level exploratory analysis of my personal Fitbit data.
+Other code may be added to this repository in the future if the project grows.

 ## Results<a name="results"></a>